 He dropped out of the University of Agriculture in Tokyo where he studied Forestry.
 And then went on to work as a naturalist.
 After this, he studied with the late Yukio Mizukoshi.
 Who was another talented photographer from Japan before he became a mountain photographer.

 Mizukoshi has only a few works of his photography available on the internet.
 But in spite of this, his great talent can be seen from the available photos which are a great homage paid to nature.
 His works are also displayed in some international museums and art galleries.

 To see excerpts of his work published by Fujifilm, http://fujifilmsquare.jp/en/detail/16020204.html

 There’s more.
-But here are just ten of some of the world’s best photographers who have given a great deal of devotion to their art and have brought the best out of it, earning their place on this list of tops.
+But here are ten of some of the world’s best photographers who have given a great deal of devotion to their art.
+And have brought the best out of it, earning their place on this list of tops.
 We hope that you have enjoyed as well as gotten inspiration from reading this list.

 Who among the “10 Of The Most Famous Landscape Photographers” you like the most?
 Share it in the comments section before.
-We would greatly appreciate if you would share this on your favorite social media channel.
+We would greatly appreciate if you would share this on Facebook and tweet it.